 Amy Werbel joined the department in 2013 as a specialist in art of the United States.
 She is the author of numerous works on the subject of American visual culture and sexuality, including Thomas Eakins: Art, Medicine, and Sexuality in Nineteenth-Century Philadelphia (Yale University Press, 2007), which was designated an “Outstanding Academic Title” by Choice magazine and praised in The New England Journal of Medicine as “a rigorous academic review that is readable and enjoyable.”

-Dr. Werbel is the recipient of fellowships and scholarships from numerous institutions, including the National Endowment for the Humanities, Smithsonian American Art Museum, Gilder Lehrman Institute of American History, and Metropolitan Museum of Art.
+Dr. Werbel is the recipient of fellowships and scholarships from numerous institutions, including the Smithsonian American Art Museum, Gilder Lehrman Institute of American History, and Metropolitan Museum of Art.
 She served as a Fulbright Scholar for 2011-2012 at Guangdong University of Foreign Studies in Guangzhou, China, where she taught American studies and art history courses to graduate and undergraduate students, and lectured throughout the mainland on topics including censorship.
 Her most recent book, Lessons from China: America in the Hearts and Minds of the World’s Most Important Rising Generation (2013), reflects on these cross-cultural experiences.
 Professor Werbel’s current research examines censorship of visual culture in the United States before World War I.

 Before coming to FIT, Dr. Werbel taught at Saint Michael’s College for 18 years.

 BA, Harvard and Radcliffe Colleges

 View Dr. Werbel's CV (PDF)

 Lust on Trial: American Art, Law, and Culture during the Reign of Anthony Comstock (New York: Columbia University Press, forthcoming).